-Senator Fitzpatrick alluded to other destination tourism places like the Red Bridge near Keremeos, the old town of Fairview above Oliver, and the Haines homestead near Osoyoos.
+Senator Fitzpatrick mentioned destination tourism places like the Red Bridge near Keremeos, the old town of Fairview above Oliver, and the Haines homestead near Osoyoos.
 He called Hedley, Keremeos, Osoyoos and Oliver “gateway communities”.
 There would be trail riding on adjacent private land, bird watching, river rafting, astronomy, hotels, restaurants, environmental lodges, and a “more affluent tourist to visit wineries, golf courses, ski resorts and other recreational facilities.”

 In 2006 the initial National Park concept looked at establishing a park 650 sq km in size.
-To their credit, Parks Canada’s 2010 document pared this down to 284 sq km.
-The 2010 Parks Canada study map shows approximately 30% of the proposed area is already “Provincial Protected Areas”.
-About 30% is provincial “Crown Land”.
-About 5% consists of four small parcels near Vaseaux Lake currently designated as a “National Wildlife Area”.
-The majority (approximately 35% give-or-take) is privately-owned land.
+To their credit, Parks Canada’s pared this down to 284 sq km in 2010.
+The 2010 Parks Canada study map shows approximately 30% of the proposed area is already Provincial Protected Areas.
+About 30% is provincial Crown Land.
+About 5% consists of four small parcels near Vaseaux Lake currently designated as a National Wildlife Area.
+The majority (35% give-or-take) is privately-owned land.

 The 2010 Parks Canada study and map can be found at http://cpawsbc.org/upload/South_Okanagan-Similkameen_National_Park_Feasibility_Study.pdf

-The Province of British Columbia currently leases its crown land for a number of purposes.
+The Province of British Columbia currently leases its crown land to other parties for a number of purposes.
 Utility companies lease strips of land throughout the province for power lines, gas lines and other rights-of-way.
 Ranchers and farmers lease provincial crown land for farming and grazing of cattle.
 Guide Outfitters and Eco Tour businesses lease specific areas for their own private use.
 Forestry companies pay for the privilege of logging cut blocks.
 Some crown land is leased to municipalities.
 Some crown land is leased for the purpose of storing fresh water.
 There are numerous ways that the Province of British Columbia receives income from its own land.

 The provincial crown land in the proposed national park area is critical grazing land for the region’s beef industry.
 Thousands of cattle range in the timber, grasslands, streams, logging roads and back country of the BC Southern Interior.
 The handful of ranches in the South Similkameen and South Okanagan would simply not survive if a national park was imposed.
 Those same ranchers already truck some of their cattle more than 300 km to get them to and from summer pastures because there is more demand than available grazing land.
 The rich valley floors are used to grow hay for those same cattle to eat during winter: BC Southern Interior enjoys three, sometimes four cuts of hay each year.

 Regulation 16.
 (1) (u) of the Canada National Parks Act states: “(u) the control of domestic animals, including the impounding or destruction of such animals found at large;”.
 Domestic animals – including dogs – are not permitted to roam in a Canadian National Park.
-According to the National Parks Act, parks staff can simply destroy them
+According to the National Parks Act, parks staff can simply destroy them:

 In contrast to the 365-day-a-year spinoff from ranching, tourism in the BC Southern Interior contributes to the economy chiefly in June, July and August.
 Tourism does indeed inject millions of dollars into the Southern Interior economy every year, but it doesn’t do much of that outside of the peak summer season.
 Businesses that cannot survive through the slow season simply cease altogether.
 It happens all the time.